viktoriachernykh/plastic-free-client/README.md

 This app is designed for people who want to use less plastic.

-Enter any product name and see all the locations where you can find it plastic-free on the map.
+- Only plastic-free products will be promoted with this app, making plastic-free lifestyle available for everyone.

-It is based on user-generated content: when user finds new plastic-free product in some store - he can add its location to the database.
+- User can search for any product and see all the locations where you can find it plastic-free on the map.

-Thus, only plastic-free products will be promoted with this app, making plastic-free lifestyle available for everyone.
+- It is based on user-generated content: when user finds new plastic-free product in some store - he can add its location to the database.

 ## Table of contents